Help & Support

 Deleting Entries

-When you delete a reading from your dashboard, it's not permanently removed.
-Deleted entries go to a Recycle Bin where they're kept for 35 days.
+When you delete a reading from your dashboard, it's not permanently removed right away.
+Deleted entries go to a Recycle Bin:

 Delete All Data — found in the Data menu — soft-deletes all your entries at once.
 A spinner appears in the entry list while the deletion is in progress.
 You can restore everything within 35 days using Restore All Data in the same menu.